marielmeza21/TestSemanticRelease/README.md

 - **ci**: Changes to our CI Configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
 - **revert**: Reverts a previous commit
 - **chore**: Changes the build process or auxiliary tools and libraries such as documentation
+*** In Addition to this if you are adding a breaking change you would need to add the following syntax on your commit description:  "BREAKING CHANGE:"

 ### Suggestions for other documentation to read